Automatic Plugin Reinstallation with QuickReload

 Press 'B' when QuickReload is running and you can toggle between speed of web batching being enabled and the debug ability of when web batching is disabled.

-There is none.
-That's the point.
-The cost of crypto encoding admin:admin is a significant cost in terms of time for plugin reload.
-So it doesn't do it.
+There isn't any - that's the point.
+The cost of crypto encoding admin:admin is a significant cost in terms of time for plugin reload, so it doesn't do it.

 HTML Control Panel